Skip to main content

 • “has ceased from sin” (v1)

-• “no longer man’s desire but will God” (v2)
+• “no longer man’s desire but will of God” (v2)

 • “time… sufficient” (v3)

 The next passage extends the logic: “to the extent the one no longer [does] man’s desire but [the] will of God...”
 (1 Peter 4:2).
 The contrast is categorical.
 Life “in flesh” continues, but its governing vector is no longer “man’s desire” (human impulse as controlling the end goal "telos"), but “will of God.”
 The phrase “to the extent” marks scope: cessation of sin is not abstract ontology but functional redirection—what governs action has changed.
-The body remains; its controlling logic does not.
+The body of death and sin remains; its controlling logic does not.

-1 peter 4:3 introduces the controlling term for the thesis: “sufficient for the having passed time the purpose the nation to accomplish” (1 Peter 4:3).
-The word [ἀρκετός] (arketos) is embedded here as “sufficient… the having passed time.”
-The past life—defined as “the purpose the nation to accomplish”—is declared complete.
-A direct Greek to English translation is a little challenging, you can see this in the image (beta software of LITE), but it shows words translations may leave out like the word sufficient, which carriers so much weight.
+1 Peter 4:3 introduces the controlling term: “sufficient for that having passed time, the purpose of the nations to accomplish” (1 Peter 4:3).
+The word [ἀρκετός] (arketos) is embedded here as “sufficient.”
+The past life—defined as “the purpose of the nations to accomplish” or how the world is living—is now declared complete in the new creation.
+The mind just needs to be conformed to this truth.
+Note: A direct Greek to English translation is a little challenging, you can see this in the scriptures taken from a beta software LITE (see image), but it also shows its power in studying scripture this way, translations may leave out a word like sufficient, which carriers much weight.

 This is the force of the word sufficient, ἀρκετός: adequacy not as bare minimum but as appropriate fullness.
+It speaks of purpose.
 The past is not left behind because it was insufficient, but because it is complete.
 The question “Is this enough?” is answered in the affirmative by divine evaluation.
 This aligns with the wider semantic field: in Matthew 6:34, the trouble of the day is sufficient—complete within itself; in 1 Timothy 6:8, provision is sufficient; in 2 Corinthians 12:9, grace is sufficient because it is God’s power operative within weakness.
 The logic is consistent: sufficiency closes the system.
 Nothing remains to be extracted from that sphere.

 The passage continues by grounding this rupture in coming judgment: in 1 Peter 4:5.
 The accountability is universal, which reinforces the finality of the earlier sufficiency.
 The past life has been completed; the present alignment is under evaluation.
 The logic does not allow regression without contradiction.
 In 1 Peter 4:5 the rendering of judgment is to the extent of the living and the dead, according to man's flesh, or according of the Spirit.
+Revelation 8:15 speaks of a time when the "fullness of sin" or "ripeness" comes to a tipping point where human rebellion and wickedness have accumulated to such a degree that divine judgment becomes necessary.
+When a fruit has reached it point of ripeness, it is complete.

 The “dual framework” must be carefully qualified to avoid implying two co-equal governing outcomes.
 Romans 8:1–2 establishes that there are not two simultaneous ruling principles, but two laws, one of which has been overridden: the law of the Spirit of life sets free from the law of sin and death.
 Therefore, in 1 Peter 4:6, “judged according to man’s flesh” and “live according to God’s spirit” do not describe parallel authorities, but distinct categories.
-The believer remains in the sphere where the flesh is judged—subject to suffering, evaluation, and death—yet no longer under its governing law.
-“Judged according to man’s flesh” names the continuing external arena; “live according to God’s spirit” names the internal and ultimate principle of operation.
-The gospel does not remove one from the realm of judgment but replaces the authority that defines life within it.
-Thus, the law of the Spirit does not eliminate the presence of the flesh; it nullifies its jurisdiction.

 Particularly, “serving as good stewards of various graces of God” reinforces the earlier logic of sufficiency.
 Grace is not partial; it is manifold (“various”), yet coherent in source.
 The believer does not act to complete what is lacking, but to administer what has already been sufficiently supplied.
 This corresponds directly to the theological weight of the meaning of sufficient [ἀρκέω](arkeō): divine provision is adequate because it is God’s own operative power.